 The NCAA Division I Women’s Basketball Tournament is on ESPN, ESPN2, and ESPNU while ABC also showed some games during March Madness 2021.
 It is unknown if ABC will broadcast games in 2022 and beyond.
 Meanwhile, the 2021 Women’s Final Four was broadcast in its entirety on ESPN while ESPN2.

-Several live TV streaming services will provide you with partial or complete coverage of these two tournaments.
+Several streaming TV providers offer partial or complete coverage of these two tournaments.
 You can also see a number of games on CBS via an antenna.
 See below.

-Hulu + Live TV ($69.99/mo) is an outstanding option for watching all of the March Madness possible as it carries CBS, TBS, TNT, truTV, ABC, ESPN, ESPN2, and ESPNU in its base plan.
+Hulu + Live TV ($76.99/mo) is an outstanding option for watching all of the March Madness possible as it carries CBS, TBS, TNT, truTV, ABC, ESPN, ESPN2, and ESPNU in its base plan.

-It also provides access to the ACC Network, Big Ten Network, CBS Sports Network, Fox Sports 1 (FS1), Fox Sports 2 (FS2), and SEC Network as well as ESPN+.
+It also provides access to the ACC Network, Big Ten Network, CBS Sports Network, Fox Sports 1 (FS1), Fox Sports 2 (FS2), and SEC Network.
 All of these are great for watching teams battle to get into these brackets.

 The plan comes with unlimited cloud DVR (9 month storage) and streaming on up to two devices at once.
 See our Hulu + Live TV review for more details.

-Sling Orange ($35/mo) is an imperfect option as it does not offer CBS, truTV, or ESPNU although you can get truTV with its Blue plan ($50/mo to combine the plans) and ESPNU through its Sports Extra add-on ($11/mo if added to the Orange plan, $15/mo if added to the combined plan).
+Sling Orange ($40.00/mo) is an imperfect option as it does not offer CBS, truTV, or ESPNU although you can get truTV with its Blue plan ($55.00/mo to combine the plans) and ESPNU through its Sports Extra add-on ($11/mo if added to the Orange plan, $15/mo if added to the combined plan).

-Since CBS is an over-the-air (OTA) channel, an alternative is to set up an antenna.
+Since CBS is an over-the-air (OTA) channel, an alternative is to combine a Sling TV subscription with an antenna.
 This can be done without a streaming service, of course.
 See our antenna guide for details.
 But with Sling, you can set it up so that it all works seamlessly through the app.
 And if you pay for 3 months upfront, Sling will give you the equipment at a ridiculously low price.